POWERFUL EMOTIONS; UNHEALTHY BEHAVIORS

-Understanding the pitfalls of thinking is a powerful tool for achieving improved well-being.
-Giving thoughts too much power creates emotionally vulnerable to the unpredictableness of spontaneous thought.
-Thoughts aren’t material, they are the product of the brain, pulling memories from the past, solving problems—whether legitimate or not—in the future, and giving meaning to the meaningless.
+Understanding the pitfalls of thinking improves well-being.
+Giving thoughts too much power creates vulnerability to the unpredictableness of a wandering mind.
+Thoughts aren’t material (in the normal sense); they are products of the mind, pulling memories from the past, mulling over problems in the future, giving meaning to the meaningless.
 We must think.
 It’s our golden heritage.
 But unsubstantiated thoughts drown experience with fluff, create heartache, stir anxiety, and motivate fruitless endeavors.
-We must scrupulously examine these little mind demons for reasonableness, dismiss some, follow-up on others, and act on a few.
+We must scrupulously examine these little demons for reasonableness, dismiss some, follow-up on others, and act on a few.

-Unbiased observation of thought proves difficult for most; but separation allows for greater objectivity.
-When thoughts lose power we gain peace.
-Unbiased observation is not possible or practical, nor should it be the ultimate goal; but practicing separation by skeptically examining personal thoughts for accuracy, adds clarity to the self through deepening insights.
-From personal observation, we can self-soothe increasing emotional regulation.
+Unbiased observation of thought proves difficult for most; but emotional separation from thoughts allows for greater objectivity.
+When thoughts lose emotional power, we gain peace.
+Unbiased observation is the ideal, not always possible or practical, nor should perfection be the goal; but achieving some separation by skeptically examining personal thoughts for accuracy, adds clarity, deepening insights.
+From personal observation, we self-soothe and increase emotional regulation.

-When entrenched in emotions, rational thought suspends and we revert to habitual patterns.
-This adaptive process quickly prepares the organism for threats without the much slower process of rational analysis.
-But this adaptation also has its own hazards; An emotionally flooded mind may be destructive to long term objectives.
+When entrenched in emotions, rational thought suspends, and we revert to habitual patterns.
+This adaptive process prepares an organism for threats without the delay of slower rational analysis.
+But this adaptation also has hazards; an emotionally flooded mind may act without consideration of long-term objectives.
 While intoxicated with emotions, we strike with intent to destroy rather than resolve.
-We lose sight of goals.
-An emotional exchange quickly morphs from a healthy discussion to a battle of wills, utilizing the destructive tools of criticism, contempt and defensiveness.
-The battle is won, but the relationship critically wounded.
+We lose sight of future goals.
+An emotional exchange quickly morphs from a healthy discussion to a battle of wills, utilizing destructive tools of criticism, contempt and defensiveness.
+The battle may be won, but the relationship critically wounded.
 We get our way at the expense of the desired connection and trust essential for a healthy relationship.

 Emotions aren’t the enemy.
 We need them for survival, sometimes long-term goals must be sacrificed to survive in the moment.
 Emotions contribute more to life than immediate survival.
 They’re essential for a rich and rewarding life.
-But they can overwhelm and lead us astray.
-Our mind quickly switches from reasonableness to deeply entrenched damaging emotional responses.
-If we become intimate with our emotions, familiar with the triggers that send us into a fury, and become skilled at self-soothing, we can avoid harmful behaviors that accompany the emotionally flooded mind.
-By doing so, we will avoid hurting those around us, and better direct our lives toward long term objectives.
+But emotions can overwhelm, leading us astray.
+Our mind switches from reasonableness to blind rage without warning.
+If we become intimate with our emotions, familiar with the triggers sending us into furies, and become skilled at self-soothing, we can avoid harmful behaviors accompanying an emotionally flooded mind.
+By doing so, we avoid needless hurting of those around us, and better direct our lives toward more enjoyable objectives.